Elnino001/CRUDoperation/README.md

 #myCode
-This program look at using django class base view to establish the CRUD operation
+This program look at using django class base view and bootstrap framework to establish the CRUD operation